 However, when your company does not handle service calls well, you’re putting your customer base at risk.
-Poor communication, tardiness and an unprofessional manner are just examples of behavior customers dislike when dealing with service companies.
+Poor communication, tardiness, and an unprofessional manner are just a few examples of behavior customers dislike when dealing with service companies.

-A 2015 TechnologyAdvice survey of 3,800 U.S adults about their recent interactions with service technicians shows what respondents had to say about their recent service visits on issues like preparedness, communication, and overall impression:
+A 2015 TechnologyAdvice survey of 3,800 U.S adults shows that positives and negatives of recent interactions with service technicians.
+Overall, it highlights what they had to say on issues like preparedness, communication, and overall impression.
+Here’s a summarized overview of the attributes they considered to create a good service visit:

 Over 78% of respondents from the survey say that their technicians were early or on time for scheduled appointments.
-21% of technicians missed an appointment or were late.
+While 21% say their technicians missed an appointment or were late.

 First–Visit Fix Rate

 What could cause a second appointment to be necessary?
 In some cases, it can’t be avoided, for example discovering that the problem is more severe than first described by the customer.
-It’s unacceptable that follow-up visits are required for situations where the wrong equipment was brought to the call, or necessary parts lists weren’t communicated to your servicing technicians ahead of time.
+That being said, It’s unacceptable that follow-up visits are required for situations where the wrong equipment was brought to the call or necessary parts lists weren’t communicated to your servicing technicians ahead of time.

 Don’t get caught in these situations.
 Here’s why: